MAYANK12SHARMA/NEXTGEN/SampleBoxPlot.md

         <h2>Dataset Overview</h2>
         <p>
-            The dataset consists of several samples representing different categories, each containing 100 observations.
-            The data were generated to simulate different populations with varying levels of variance.
-            The objective of this analysis is to visually interpret these datasets and identify any trends or outliers that may exist.
+            The Iris dataset is a small, well-known dataset used for classification, data visualization, and statistical analysis.
+It consists of 150 samples of iris flowers, with measurements of physical features to differentiate between three species.

         </p>

         <h2>Code Example</h2>